Abhey/Tutor-Point/README.md

 * Download the source code from https://github.com/Abhey/Tutor-Point
 * Extract the content of zip file.

-( If you are confortable using git then you can also clone the repo and skip above two steps )
+( If you are comfortable using git then you can also clone the repo and skip above two steps )

 * Open the project in netbeans or any other IDE you like (Project can be found under tutorPoint directory).
 * Add all jar files to project ( All the dependency can be found in dependency directory ).